 I like to assemble the cake at home, so I can fill in any gaps between the tiers with the help of some extra buttercream and my spinning cake stand.

 It also allows you to do all the hard work before getting the venue.
-In fact, I usually do this the day before your wedding.
+In fact, I usually do this the day before the wedding.

 Properly Support and Stack Your Cake Tiers